 This is the final part of my series discussing my Macintosh Classic CRT project.
 In this article I want to give you a summary of my future ideas for the macdisplay project.
-I will write a dedicate article for each idea as soon as I finished it.
-The links to these articles will be in this one, so look at it as a table of contents.
-Continue reading Macintosh Classic CRT with modern linux computer – Part 3

 Almost one year ago I found an old Macintosh Classic, produced in the 1990’s in a basement.
-I bought it from the guy who used to own it and he told me, that he doesn’t know whether it is working or not and that it was standing there for about 20 years, so it was in a pretty bad shape.
+I bought it from the guy who used to own it and he told me, that he doesn’t know whether it is working or not and that it was standing there for about 20 years.
+Needless to say that it was in a pretty bad shape.
 After it arrived at my apartment, I immediately plugged it in and switched it on.
-After the screen came on, it was pretty disappointing: It just displayed a checkerboard, which seems to be a pretty common issue with these models.
+Once the screen came on, it was pretty disappointing: It just displayed a checkerboard, which seems to be a pretty common issue with these models.
 This problem is caused by a variety of issues.

-Continue reading Macintosh Classic CRT with modern linux computer – Intro
+Continue reading Control a Macintosh Classic CRT with a BeagleBone Black – Intro

 Today’s article will be a short one in which I’ll cover the so called cycle counter register (DWT_CYCCNT), which is present on the BBB’s PRU cores and on other CPUs from the Cortex architecture (See here).
 However this register is implementation dependent, so it might not be available on chips from some vendors.
 If this register is not present on a chip, it will always read zero.
 This register counts the number of cycles for which the PRU has been enabled.
 Continue reading BeagleBone Black PRU clock cycle counter